We are looking for volunteers to join our board of trustees and to help us in the next stage of our development.

 From Somerset with love

 2020 has been an annus horribilis for British theatre.
-However in the face of the threat of closure or redundancies for buildings up and down the land and questions over the place artists have in the UK’s arts ecology, a small-scale theatre company has been quietly getting on with making work happen.
+However in the face of the threat of closure or redundancies for buildings up and down the land and questions over the place artists have in the UK’s arts ecology, Wassail has been quietly getting on with making work happen in Somerset.

-Over the last few months, Wassail Theatre Company has been supporting freelance theatre professionals in Somerset to continue working through a series of commissions and the production of two new shows, one of which is among the first pieces of British theatre to be touring since the Government announced outdoor performances can resume.
+Over the last few months, we supported over 50 freelance theatre professionals in Somerset to continue working through a series of commissions and the production of two new shows.

 “What a unique shared experience with family and neighbours that adds to the bonds that entwine our community.
 It felt quite poignant, especially Shirley over the garden wall, who seemed part of it all but somehow isolated and clearly missing important things in her life.”
 Audience

-With funding from Arts Council England, South Somerset District Council and the Garfield Weston Foundation Wassail has created Somerset Emergency Theatre, a series of commissions enabling artists in Somerset to reflect and connect their local community during these critical times.
+We created Somerset Emergency Theatre to enable artists in Somerset to reflect and connect with their local community during these critical times.

 "This has a challenging time for the arts nationally, but we're taking a positive approach in Somerset with local and hyper-local work designed to nurturing and cultivating culture on our doorsteps.
 We are finding that it is important now more than ever to reach out to our immediate community, to listen to them, and to represent them."
 Nick White, Artistic Director